FK Partizan Belgrade

 Top goalscorer: Stjepan Bobek (425)

-Fudbalski Klub Partizan (Фудбалски Клуб Партизан, in Cyrillic), were founded by young officers of the Yugoslav People's Army in October 1945, a few months after the end of World War II.
+Fudbalski Klub Partizan (Фудбалски Клуб Партизан, in Cyrillic and referred to as Partizan Belgrade FC in English), were founded by young officers of the Yugoslav People's Army in October 1945, a few months after the end of World War II.
 “Partisans” is how members of the communist military formation who fought against fascism were called, and since the club were directly associated with the army, the choice of this name felt totally appropriate.

 Celebrating its first titles